nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/design.md

 - Refresh repository state from external sources
 - Close and clean up repository resources

-The interface design follows the **Strategy Pattern**, where different caching strategies (CR-based or database-backed) can be swapped without affecting the Core Engine's operation.
+The interface design follows the **Strategy Pattern**, where different caching strategies (CR-based or database-backed) can be swapped without affecting the CaDEngine's operation.
 This abstraction enables:
 - Deployment flexibility (choose cache based on scale requirements)
 - Testing with mock implementations
 - Future cache implementations without Core Engine changes